ItinerDeveloper/Workspace-AiIntegration/ai_integration_addon_windows_install.md

 ### 2.1 Environment Configuration (`.env`)

 Create or edit the `.env` file in the addon directory with the following structure:
+> 💡 For reference, see the `aiintegration_env_sample.env` file located in the GitHub repository.

 ```env
 # Azure OpenAI configuration (LLM)